-- 10 By its appeal, Ryanair claims that the Court should: - set aside the judgment under appeal; - annul the decision at issue; and - order the Commission and the interveners at first instance to pay the costs; - in the alternative, set aside the judgment under appeal, refer the case back to the General Court, and reserve the costs of the proceedings at first instance and on appeal. - 11 The Commission, the Kingdom of Sweden and SAS contend that the Court should: - dismiss the appeal, and - order the appellant to pay the costs. - 12 The French Republic contends that the Court should dismiss the appeal.
+- 9 By its appeal, Ryanair claims that the Court should: - set aside the judgment under appeal; - annul the decision at issue; and - order the Commission and the interveners at first instance to pay the costs; - in the alternative, set aside the judgment under appeal; - refer the case back to the General Court; and - reserve the costs of the proceedings at first instance and on appeal. - 10 The Commission and SAS contend that the Court should: - dismiss the appeal, and - order the appellant to pay the costs. - 11 The French Republic and the Kingdom of Denmark contend that the Court should dismiss the appeal.